muurid1/UFOs/README.md

 #### Recommendations

-The filter would be more efficeint if we add a grammar corrector, in that case, we will save more time figuring out the right spelling.
+The filter would be more efficient if we add a grammar corrector, in that case, we will save more time figuring out the right spelling.